Socotra Caves: Natural Wonders Worth Exploring

 Bat Colonies and Their Ecological Role

 Bats are a significant component of the cave ecosystems on Socotra.
 They play a crucial role in seed dispersal and insect control, contributing to the ecological balance of the island.
+Without these bats, the pollination of several endemic plants outside the caves would be compromised.

 Ecological Importance of Cave Ecosystems